-5.2 DEFINITION OF ACADEMIC TUTORS AT THE EEBE
+5.2 APPOINTMENT OF ACADEMIC TUTORS AT THE EEBE

 Based on the academic workload, departmental coordinators are asked for the list of teaching staff who are available to tutor a curricular placement.
 The list includes details of the maximum number of placements to be tutored and the degrees to which the tutoring may be linked.
-The UPC recognises this activity as 0.5 teaching activity points per tutored placement.
+The UPC recognises this activity as 0.5 teaching activity evaluation points (PAD) per tutored placement.
 In the case of extracurricular placements, the assistant director responsible for external placements will act as the tutor.

-5.3 SUBMISSION OF STUDENT APPLICATIONS FOR A PLACEMENT
+5.3 SUBMISSION OF STUDENT APPLICATIONS FOR A PLACEMENT in accordance with the procedure established by the School.